cucats/constitution/constitution.typ

 == Senior Treasurer

-The senior treasurer shall be a member of the Regent House, or other person approved by the Junior Proctor.
+The Senior Treasurer shall be a member of the Regent House, or other person approved by the Junior Proctor.
 The Senior Treasurer must be appointed by the elected members of The Executive Committee and must be ex officio a member of The Executive Committee.
 The Senior Treasurer shall ensure that there is in place proper finance, administration and regulation of the Society.

 == Decision Making

-Hereafter, any decision mentioned as requiring the approval of the Executive Committee requires the approval of at least two of the President, Secretary and Junior Treasurer unless otherwise specified.
+Hereafter, any decision mentioned as requiring the approval of the Executive Committee requires the approval of at least two of the President, Vice-President, Junior Treasurer, and Secretary unless otherwise specified.

 == Delegation of Responsibilities